 Itraconazole used concomitantly with lovastatin has led to one reported case of severe rhabdomyolysis in a 63-year-old woman.
 Caution should be exercised when HMG-CoA reductase inhibitors and azole antifungals are prescribed concurrently.

-Hematologic side effects including hemolytic anemia, thrombocytopenia, thrombotic thrombocytopenic purpura (TTP), and leukopenia have occurred with some HMG-CoA reductase inhibitors.
-These effects may be manifestations of a hypersensitivity reaction.
+Frequency not reported: Hemolytic anemia, thrombocytopenia, thrombotic thrombocytopenic purpura (TTP), leukopenia (These effects may be manifestations of a hypersensitivity reaction)

-Hypersensitivity reactions are reported rarely with HMG-CoA reductase inhibitors and have included anaphylaxis, angioedema, lupus erythematous-like syndrome, polymyalgia rheumatic, dermatomyositis, vasculitis, purpura, thrombocytopenia, leukopenia, hemolytic anemia, positive ANA, ESR increase, eosinophilia, arthritis, arthralgia, urticaria, asthenia, photosensitivity, fever (including severe hyperthermia), chills, flushing, malaise, dyspnea, and toxic epidermal necrolysis.
+Frequency not reported: Anaphylaxis, angioedema, lupus erythematous-like syndrome, polymyalgia rheumatic, dermatomyositis, vasculitis, purpura, thrombocytopenia, leukopenia, hemolytic anemia, positive ANA, ESR increase, eosinophilia, arthritis, arthralgia, urticaria, asthenia, photosensitivity, fever (including severe hyperthermia), chills, flushing, malaise, dyspnea, toxic epidermal necrolysis

 Halkin, et al report a case in which use of both lovastatin (the active ingredient contained in Mevacor) and pravastatin on different occasions in the same patient led to reversible impotence.
 The impotence resolved within 2 weeks after discontinuation of the HMG-CoA reductase inhibitor.